amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

 point is inform our posts, that now they have comments!
 Let's edit the post model now.

    schema "posts" do
       has_many :comments, CrudBasicApp.Comment
       field :title, :string
       field :body, :string

       timestamps
    end

 That's it!
 Now it's possible to create a comment to post.

 ### Linking new comment to Post

-Let's change a little our generated template, so we will see exactly the info we passed creating comment.
-We are gonna change this line in `web/templates/comment/index.html.eex`
+Let's change a little our generated template, so we will see exactly the info we passed while creating comment.
+We are gonna change this line in `web/templates/comment/index.html.eex`:

     <td><%= comment.post %></td>

 to this:

     <td><%= comment.post_id %></td>

-If you create now a few comments, you will see something is wrong.
-You choose the number, which is supposed to be post_id in the dropdown, but it does nothing.
+If you create a few comments, you will see something is wrong.
+You choose the number, which is supposed to be `post_id` in the dropdown, but it does nothing.
+In index, there is no post_id.
 Great...
-We still have to ensure new comment is connected to some post in controller.
+Looks like we still have to ensure new comment is connected to some post in controller.

-Let's add following line to our `CommentController`: alias CrudBasicApp.Post
+Let's add following line to our `CommentController`:

+    alias CrudBasicApp.Post

 and change `create` action a little:

    new_post = Repo.get!(Post, comment_params["post_id"])
    new_comment = build(new_post, :comments)
    changeset = Comment.changeset(new_comment, comment_params)

 Now creating comments works.
 You can change the rest of actions and templates the same way.